farcasterxyz/docs/docs/reference/frames/spec.md

 }
 ```

 The client uses this data to request an action in the user's wallet.
-If the user signs completes the action, the client makes a POST request to the `post_url` with a Signature Packet that includes the transaction or signature hash.
+If the user completes the action, the client makes a POST request to the `post_url` with a Signature Packet that includes the transaction or signature hash in `transaction_id` and the address used in `address`.
 The frame server must respond with a 200 OK and another frame.
 The frame server may monitor the transaction hash to determine if the transaction succeeds, reverts, or times out.

 #### Wallet Action Response Type